-However, the phrase “climate change” and “climatic change” has been in the scientific literature for over a hundred years.
+However, the phrase “climate change” and “climatic change” have been in the scientific literature for over a hundred years.
 With respects to human-caused climate change, the earliest known scientific papers using the phrase were published in 1956 (In the titles of those papers).

 Below is a condensed list of scientific papers, from before the year 2000, with the phrase climate or climatic change in their titles:

-Based on their claim that the phrase “climate change” is a recent invention one can tell that Skeptics have not studied the scientific literature on the subject.
+Based on their claim that the phrase “climate change” is a recent invention, one can tell that Skeptics have not studied the scientific literature on the subject.

 What is the difference between “global warming” and “climate change”?
 Simply put, global warming is the cause; “climate change” is the result.
+Both terms are interchangeable.